 How it Works

-NetAnalyzer generates alerts using a rule-based heuristics engine, a statistical scan anomaly detection engine and a statistical payload anomaly detection engine to generate infection dialog warnings.
+NetAnalyzer generates alerts using a rule-based heuristics engine (the "AWARE" Attack Warning and Response Engine), a statistical scan anomaly detection engine and a statistical payload anomaly detection engine to generate infection dialog warnings.
 Alerts are visible to users via a GUI for reporting and detailed analysis.
 Users may also choose to export alerts to their SIEM platforms like HP ArcSight using the Common Event Format (CEF).

-When the system detects a potentially malicious dialog, it will weight them based on specific behavioral patterns to detect multiple exploit vectors employed by today’s advanced malware.
+When the system detects a potentially malicious dialog, it weights them based on specific behavioral patterns to detect multiple exploit vectors employed by today’s advanced malware.

 TaaSERA software produces a “forensic confidence score” based on a dialog correlation matrix, and combination of dialog warnings for a given local host.
 The system must find at least two dialog events before forensic confidence reaches actionable levels.

-TAAS NetAnalyzer is then able to diagnose advanced malware attacks and infections based on a correlated sequence of inbound exploits, binary downloads, command and control communication and outbound scans.
-TAAS software also detects the peer-to-peer propagation and attack preparation activities of coordinated malware variants.
+AWARE NetAnalyzer is then able to diagnose advanced malware attacks and infections based on a correlated sequence of inbound exploits, binary downloads, command and control communication and outbound scans.
+AWARE software also detects the peer-to-peer propagation and attack preparation activities of coordinated malware variants.